jacq-5/MTRX2700-Lab-2-Group-1/README.md

 ```

 ##### Logic Description
-InterruptOutputString is called in the main function.
-The transmit interrupt function is set and the first character is manually transmitted.
+`InterruptOutputString` is called in the main function.
+The transmit interrupt function `when_sending_data` is set and the first character is manually transmitted by `SerialOutputChar`.
 USART1’s transmit interrupt is then enabled.
 The interrupt will continually be called as the following characters trigger the ready to transmit flag.
-The interrupt handler calls InterruptOutputChar which checks if all characters have been transmitted yet, if not it transmits the next characters, otherwise it will disable the transmit interrupt so the program is not continually interrupted when there is no more data to send.
+The interrupt handler calls `InterruptOutputChar` which checks if all characters have been transmitted yet, if not it transmits the next character, otherwise it will disable the transmit interrupt so the program is not continually interrupted when there is no more data to send.

 ##### User Instructions
-   1. Initialise the string you want to transmit, as well as it’s length and an index function
+   1. Initialise the string you want to transmit, as well as it’s length and an index function in serial.c file scope
 <pre>
 uint8_t *send_data = "send it!!";
 uint8_t txIndex = 0;